ahmaddwiki/Tugas-UKM-SoftDev/README.md

 The following endpoints are available:

-- `GET /shoes`: Get all players
+- `GET /shoes`: Get all shoes
-- `GET /shoes/:id`: Get a specific player by ID
+- `GET /shoes/:id`: Get a specific shoes by ID
-- `POST /shoes/add`: Create a new player
+- `POST /shoes/add`: Create a new shoes
-- `PUT /shoes/edit/:id`: Update a player by ID
+- `PUT /shoes/edit/:id`: Update a shoes by ID
-- `DELETE /shoes/delete/:id`: Delete a player by ID
+- `DELETE /shoes/delete/:id`: Delete a shoes by ID

 ## Sending Requests